ledger-direct/ledger-direct-woocommerce/readme.txt

 = How do I know if my XRP account is setup correctly? =

-The best way is to configure the plugion to use the testnet and make a test payment.
+The best way is to configure the plugin to use the testnet and make a test payment.

 == Installation ==